This post is about how to choose where to stay in Boston.

 A small area by Boston Harbor, North End is one of Boston’s oldest residential neighborhoods.

 It was the gateway to Boston for many immigrants.
-At times it was home to Irish, Portuguese, Russian and Polish Jews, and Italians.
+At times it was home to Irish, Portuguese, Russian, and Polish Jews, and Italians.

 Today it is called “Little Italy” by some due to the Italian shops and restaurants that dot its streets.
+Indeed, this neighborhood has plenty of excellent dining options!

 Recommended Hotels